Our Team

 Sally is a mother of five boys and brings a wealth of realism and compassion in her approach to supporting young people navigate a fast-paced world.
 Working in the Early Years sector and married to a Deputy Head of a Secondary School, Sally has witnessed first hand the noticeable shift from a play-based childhood to that of a phone-based one over the past decade, and the subsequent impact on mental health, academic achievement and social skills.

 She is particularly passionate about empowering young people to make informed decisions in their daily lives as well as their future, and about bringing parents together to support them in their goals; a 'problem shared' philosophy!
-Sally is available to give KS2 workshops in the York area.
+Sally is available to give KS2 workshops in the West Oxford area.

 WORCESTERSHIRE